d4nuu8/swupdate/doc/source/swupdate-ipc-interface.rst

         POST /restart

-If configured (see post update command), this request will restart the device.
+If configured (see reboot command), this request will restart the device.

 WebSocket API